South Korea's Yoon replaces defense chief as parliament is poised to vote on his impeachment - Local News 8

 Associated Press

-SEOUL, South Korea (AP) — South Korea’s president has accepted the resignation offer by his defense minister, as opposition parties moved to impeach both men over the stunning yet short-lived imposition of martial law that brought armed troops into Seoul streets.
-President Yoon Suk Yeol’s office said Thursday that Yoon has replaced Defense Minister Kim Yong Hyun with a retired four-star general who is currently ambassador to Saudi Arabia.
-The main liberal opposition Democratic Party and other small opposition parties submitted a joint motion to impeach President Yoon Suk Yeol on Wednesday over his martial law declaration the previous night.
+SEOUL, South Korea (AP) — South Korea’s president has replaced his defense minister as opposition parties moved to impeach both men over the brief imposition of martial law that brought armed troops into Seoul streets.
+President Yoon Suk Yeol replaced Defense Minister Kim Yong Hyun with a retired general who is currently ambassador to Saudi Arabia.
+A spokesperson for the main liberal opposition Democratic Party is aiming for a vote on impeaching Yoon to be held Saturday to give conservative lawmakers time to contemplate their decisions on what he described as an “unconstitutional, illegal rebellion or coup.”
+The acting defense minister said the former defense minister decided to deploy troops but that a military proclamation suspending political parties didn’t come from the ministry.